initia-labs/vip-scoring-tutorial/README.md

 ### Scoring

-There are two ways to score user.
+There are two ways to score users.

 #### 1. Integrate with Contract